peteroupc/peteroupc.github.io/colorgen.md

 For both format categories, the lowest value of each component is 0, and its highest value is 2<sup>B</sup> - 1, where B is that component's size in bits.

-Special cases of these formats include the following:
+The following are examples of these formats:
 - **5/5/5 format:** As 15-bit integers (5 bits per component).
 - **5/6/5 format:** As 16-bit integers (5 bits each for red and blue, and 6 bits for green).
 - **8/8/8 format:** As 24-bit integers (8 bits per component).
 - **8/8/8/8 format:** As 32-bit integers (8 bits each for red, green, blue, and alpha).
 - **16/16/16 format:** As 48-bit integers (16 bits per component).

-There are many ways to store RGB and RGBA colors in either format as integers or as a series of bytes.
-For example, the RGB color's components can be in "little endian" or "big endian" byte order, or RN/GN/BN colors can be packed red/green/blue, in that order from lowest to highest bits.
+There are many ways to store RGB and RGBA colors in these formats as integers or as a series of bytes.
+For example, the RGB color's components can be in "little endian" or "big endian" byte order, or RN/GN/BN colors can be packed red/green/blue, in that order from lowest to highest bits, or in a different order of those components.
 A thorough survey of the integer color formats in common use is outside the scope of this document.

 The following pseudocode contains methods for converting RGB colors to and from different color formats (where RGB color integers are packed red/green/blue, in that order from lowest to highest bits):